 John Paul Pet Oatmeal Conditioning Spray

 John Paul Conditioning spray is another great choice to help with tangled fur.
 It’s a leave-in conditioner and contains thirteen conditioning agents, including aloe, chamomile, and panthenol.
-The almond oil helps to condition the skin and also leaves a nice fragrance.
+Almond oil helps to condition the skin and also leaves a nice fragrance.

-John Paul is a well known and trusted brand, testing all their products on humans first meaning there is no animal cruelty involved with the production and manufacturing of their products.
-This conditioner has an excellent 4.6 out of 5-star rating on chewy.com and you can see the reviews for yourself here.
+John Paul is a well-known and trusted brand, testing all their products on humans first meaning there is no animal cruelty involved with the production and manufacturing of their products.

 - Leave-in conditioner.